XL bully on the loose after being shot at by police

 XL bully on the loose after being shot at by police in Sheffield

-The ‘aggressive’ XL bully fled the scene in Sheffield after reports of gunfire at a property

-An XL bully is on the loose after armed police shot at the animal when they were called to a suspected shooting in Sheffield.
+An XL bully is on the loose after armed police shot at the dog following a firearms incident that led to three arrests.

-South Yorkshire Police said it was alerted to gunfire and shots being fired outside an address at Daniel Hill Street, in the Hillfoot area of Sheffield, shortly after 10pm on Thursday, before a vehicle fled the scene.
+Officers were alerted to gunfire outside an address at Daniel Hill Street, in the Hillfoot area of Sheffield, shortly after 10pm on Thursday, before a vehicle fled the scene, South Yorkshire Police said.

-The force confirmed armed officers attended the scene and found an “aggressive” XL bully when entering the property.

-Shot were fired towards the dog, whose condition is unknown, and it fled the scene.
+Armed officers attended property and found the XL bully at the scene.
+Shots were fired towards the dog, and it fled the property.
+The condition of the dog is currently unknown.

+“We appreciate people in our communities being vigilant, and I ask that you get in touch immediately if you see the dog.
+I urge you not to approach the dog, as we believe it has the ability to show aggression and cause harm."

-Armed officers were then called to reports of a crash involving a motorbike and a silver VW Golf at Liberty Drive, in the Stannington area of the city, shortly after 3.10am on Friday, the force said.
+Later the same day, armed officers were called to reports of a crash involving a motorbike and a silver VW Golf at Liberty Drive, in the Stannington area of the city, shortly after 3.10am on Friday.

-Police understand shots were fired at a man, and that the crash also damaged a number of other parked vehicles.
+Police understand that shots were fired at a man, and the crash damaged several other parked vehicles.

 Evidence of a firearms discharge was found by the officers at both incidents, which are being treated as linked.

-A 37-year-old man was arrested on suspicion of attempted murder, while a 39-year-old woman was arrested on suspicion of possession of a firearm, South Yorkshire Police said.
+Following the incident a 37-year-old man was arrested on suspicion of attempted murder, while a 39-year-old woman was arrested on suspicion of possession of a firearm, South Yorkshire police said.

-The rider of the motorbike, a 36-year-old man, was also arrested on suspicion of theft of a motor vehicle.
+A 36-year-old man who as riding the motorbike, was also arrested on suspicion of theft of a motor vehicle.

 All three currently remain in custody.